Перейти до вмісту

 Pure RLAIFCheap and scalableHighest risk of evaluator drift and blind spotsInternal tooling and fast exploratory loops

-• In March 2022, OpenAI published the InstructGPT paper, which detailed the RLHF methodology that would eventually power ChatGPT, fundamentally changing the generative AI landscape.
+• In March 2022, OpenAI published the InstructGPT paper, which detailed the RLHF methodology that would later power ChatGPT, fundamentally changing the generative AI landscape by demonstrating that human preferences could be used as a training signal for language models.

 MistakeWhy It HappensHow to Fix It